particle-iot/docs/src/content/hardware/certification/antenna.md

 | Particle Wi-Fi Antenna 2.4GHz, [x1] | ANT-FLXV2 | [Datasheet](/assets/datasheets/ANT-FLXV2.pdf) &#124; [Retail Store](https://store.particle.io/collections/shields-and-kits/products/wi-fi-or-mesh-2-4ghz-antenna) |
 | Particle Wi-Fi Antenna 2.4GHz, [x50] | ANT-FLXV2-50 | [Datasheet](/assets/datasheets/ANT-FLXV2.pdf) |
 | Tracker One BLE Antenna | | [Datasheet](/assets/pdfs/tracker-one-ant-ble.pdf) |

+The P2 shares its antenna between Wi-Fi and BLE and does not require a separate BLE antenna.
+The P2 includes an internal trace antenna.
+An external dual-band antenna can be connected to the U.FL connector and selcted in software.
+This will require additional certification with your external antenna.

 ### Compatible devices (BLE)